-- 73 The work group met several times via conference call and agreed, as a first step, to identify the primary - 74 ethical issues and to consider whether these ethical concerns could be adequately addressed by - 75 establishing specific conditions and limitations under which IDD might occur. - 76 The work group subsequently decided to limit its focus to LD-PPW.
-Revisions to membership - 77 requirements in the Bylaws and OPTN policies would be required in order to allow LD-PPW, such as - 78 accommodating surrogate consent on behalf of the neurodevastated patient.
-Policy that addresses the - 79 recovery and placement of living donor organs and the allocation of non-directed living donor organs - 80 would also need modification to allow LD-PPW.
-Furthermore, under current policy and bylaws, the living - donor death could need to be reported as an adverse donor outcome, and would impact a hospital's - 82 performance measures unless relevant policies and bylaws were amended. - 83 During development of this report, nine OPTN/UNOS Committees (OPO, Living Donor, Membership and - 84 Professional Standards, Kidney, Minority Affairs, Patient Affairs, Transplant Administrators, Operations - 85 and Safety, and Transplant Coordinators) were asked to review the report and provide comments.
+- anencephaly, respiratory failure, and acute hemorrhage.
+The work group did ultimately support continued - 71 discussion regarding IDD. - 72 The work group met several times via conference call and agreed, as a first step, to identify the primary - ethical issues and to consider whether these ethical concerns could be adequately addressed by - establishing specific conditions and limitations under which IDD might occur. - 75 The work group subsequently decided to limit its focus to LD-PPW.
+Revisions to membership - requirements in the Bylaws and OPTN policies would be required in order to allow LD-PPW, such as - accommodating surrogate consent on behalf of the neurodevastated patient.
+Policy that addresses the - recovery and placement of living donor organs and the allocation of non-directed living donor organs - 79 would also need modification to allow LD-PPW.
+Furthermore, under current policy and bylaws, the living - donor death could need to be reported as an adverse donor outcome, and would impact a hospital's - 81 performance measures unless relevant policies and bylaws were amended. - 82 During development of this report, nine OPTN/UNOS Committees (OPO, Living Donor, Membership and - 83 Professional Standards, Kidney, Minority Affairs, Patient Affairs, Transplant Administrators, Operations - and Safety, and Transplant Coordinators) were asked to review the report and provide comments.
 A - summary of their feedback is presented near the end of this document.

-87 Analysis:
+86 Analysis: